djminkus/QPo/README.md

 **Graphics:** The game is built on Raphael, a JavaScript library which uses CSS transforms to manipulate SVG HTML elements.

-**Networking:** The game was hosted at http://akadjg.com (it has been taken down).
+**Networking:** The game is hosted at http://akadjg.com.
 The user database was created with MongoDB and network interactions occur via Node.

 **AI:** The game has a neural-network based AI created with Andrej Karpathy's ConvNetJS.
 It also has a scripted AI.